 Documents to download

 Differing views on the location of the memorial

-There are differing views on the location of the memorial in Victoria Tower Gardens, although “the principle of a compelling memorial to the victims of the Holocaust and all those persecuted by the Nazis” has general support.
+Although “the principle of a compelling memorial to the victims of the Holocaust and all those persecuted by the Nazis” has general support, there are differing views on whether the memorial and learning centre should be in Victoria Tower Gardens.

 Those in favour of locating the memorial in Victoria Tower Gardens include the UCL Centre for Holocaust Education and the Board of Deputies of British Jews.
-They said this location in a “prime place of prominence” (PDF) had the “potential to transform how people understand and reflect on this history”.
+They said this location in a “prime place of prominence” (PDF) has the “potential to transform how people understand and reflect on this history”.

 Judicial challenge to planning permission

-The judge found that the London County Council (Improvements) Act 1900 required Victoria Tower Gardens to be “laid out and maintained … for use as a garden open to the public”.
-The 1900 Act was therefore an obstacle to the construction of the Holocaust Memorial and Learning Centre in the Gardens.
+The judge found that the London County Council (Improvements) Act 1900 required Victoria Tower Gardens to be “laid out and maintained… for use as a garden open to the public”.
+The 1900 Act was therefore an obstacle to the construction of the Holocaust Memorial and Learning Centre in the gardens.

-The Bill
+The bill

 A hybrid bill

 The process by which a bill proceeds through Parliament differs depending on whether it is a public bill, a private bill or a hybrid bill.
+A hybrid bill is a bill that includes elements of a private bill.
+This usually means that it is introduced by the government but makes provision (in part) about or affecting the private interests of specific individuals or organisations, rather than only provision that is of a general character.

 Next steps

-Any changes to legislation that were made since the planning decision was made, such as the Holocaust Memorial Bill, would be taken into account.
+Any changes to legislation that were made since the planning decision was originally made, such as the Holocaust Memorial Bill, would be taken into account.

+Documents to download